stevemac007/config-butler/README.rst

 tags
 ^^^^

-Tag values are lookups to the current host’s tags,
+Tag values are lookups to the current host’s tags.

 eg. Cloudformation tags